WOMEN OVER 50: LET’S GET BETTER SLEEP

 QUICK FACTS ABOUT BETTER SLEEP AND HEALTH FOR WOMEN OVER 50

 - Sleep Needs: According to the National Sleep Foundation, adults aged 26-64 need 7-9 hours of sleep per night, and adults 65+ should aim for 7-8 hours.
 However, sleep quality tends to decrease with age due to changing sleep architecture, including lighter sleep stages and shorter periods of deep sleep.
+It’s important to understand how much sleep different age groups need to maintain optimal health.

 - Health Risks of Poor Sleep: Chronic sleep deprivation is linked to an increased risk of health conditions, including obesity, diabetes, heart disease, and dementia.
+Getting enough sleep is crucial for overall health and well-being.

 - Exercise Timing: Physical activity improves sleep, but try to finish workouts at least 2-3 hours before bedtime.

-- Insomnia Prevalence: Women are 40% more likely than men to experience insomnia, with menopause and post-menopause significantly increasing these rates
+- Insomnia Prevalence: Women are 40% more likely than men to experience insomnia, with menopause and post-menopause significantly increasing these rates.

 - Hormonal Impact: About 61% of post-menopausal women experience sleep disruptions like night sweats, affecting overall sleep quality.